What are Questions

 raise my taxes?

-No. Question 1 authorizes the city to issue sewer revenue bonds, which are not taxes.
+No. Question 1 & 2 asks voters to authorize the city to issue general obligation bonds, which are not taxes.
 Revenue bond financing is the lowest-cost method of financing projects that benefit both current and future ratepayers.
-Question 2 renews the existing health levy at its current level.

 What benefits does voting yes have for me?